akeylesslabs/helm-charts/charts/akeyless-ssh-bastion/README.md

 https://docs.aws.amazon.com/eks/latest/userguide/efs-csi.html

 ### Network
-When using SSH sessions behind load balancer such as ELB, the session can be closed due to **idle connection timeout**, so its advise to increase it to a reasonable high value, or event unlimited.
+When using SSH sessions behind load balancer such as ELB, the session can be closed due to **idle connection timeout**, so its advised to increase it to a reasonably high value, or even unlimited.

 e.g when running on AWS with ELB: https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/config-idle-timeout.html?icmpid=docs_elb_console